How Correcting Grammar Is Changing the Way We Type

 The journey from basic spell checkers to today's AI-powered grammar assistants is kinda fascinating:

-"The difference between early spell-checkers and today's grammar correction tools is like comparing a bicycle to a Tesla," explains Dr. Emily Chen, linguistics professor at Stanford University.
-"Modern systems don't just identify errors—they understand the context and intent behind your writing."
+"The difference between early spell-checkers and today's grammar correction tools is like comparing a bicycle to a self-driving car," explains Dr. Emily Chen, linguistics professor at Stanford University.
+"Modern systems don't just identify errors—they understand the context, intent, and even the emotional tone behind your writing.
+In 2026, these tools are genuinely learning from how we communicate through natural language processing."

 This technological progression isn't just making our writing more correct; it's fundamentally altering our typing behavior in ways we might not even realize.